 Regardless, I would highly suggest that you do not just ignore your non-moving traffic ticket because it won’t suspend your license.
 Even if your license is not suspended, eventually the court will send the fine off to a collection company which could, in turn, have extremely negative effects on credit.
 Further, once they are in collections, non-moving violations can prohibit you from renewing your registration.
 That means that you will not be able to get valid TABS for your vehicle.
 In Washington State, driving a vehicle with an expired registration can cost you up to $228.

 A good rule of thumb is to always consult with an experienced traffic ticket attorney in your area before making any decision on how to respond to an infraction.
 If you were only cited with a non-moving violation, it may make sense to mitigate the infraction and not get an attorney involved.
 However, if you were also cited with a moving violation (such as a speeding violation), you should at least consult with a traffic ticket lawyer before deciding how to proceed.

-At Garguile Law, we are dedicated to providing drivers with the information they need to make informed decisions and determine what is most beneficial given their specific situation.
+At Garguile DUI & Traffic Lawyers, we are dedicated to providing drivers with the information they need to make informed decisions and determine what is most beneficial given their specific situation.
 Feel free to submit an inquiry below or contact us for a free consultation today.
 Consultations are done over the phone, so you don’t even have to come in for an appointment.
 Give us a call to learn more.

 Copyright© 2021, Garguile DUI & Traffic Lawyers, PLLC.
 All Rights Reserved.